 Within Tor Bay, you may only launch Personal Water Craft (PWC) within the three harbours.
 Before launching, you must first register your PWC with the Harbour Authority, completing a simple form and signing acceptance of the Harbour Masters directions and declaration of adequate third party insurance.
-In return you will receive free safety advice and a safety pack, telling you where you can and cannot operate within Tor Bay.
+In return, you will receive free safety advice telling you where you can and cannot operate within Tor Bay.
 You will also receive a local registration sticker to display on your PWC.

 If your PWC is used anywhere within Tor Bay Harbour limits, it must display a Tor Bay Harbour Authority registration sticker.